scottyob/website/content/post/2022-11-27-ardupilot-postmortem/index.md

 ### Theories & Investigation

 The flight controller has a BMP280 barometer to measure the altitude quickly, and a ICM20689 IMU for acceleration and gyro.
-There is also a slower-updating GPS, so tbetween these indtruments, I expect fairly acurate altitude and position readings.
+There is also a slower-updating GPS, so between these instruments, I expect fairly accurate altitude and position readings.
 The plane behaved erratically twice in the short two-minute flight.
 After combing through the available data, I suspect two failures during this flight.
-What followx is a timeline of the events of the flight and notes on each incident.
+What follows is a timeline of the events of the flight and notes on each incident.

 ### Events in Flight